mongodb/mongo-ruby-driver/spec/README.md

 ## Field-Level Encryption

-Install libmongocrypt on your machine
+Install libmongocrypt on your machine:

 Option 1: Download a pre-built binary
 - Download a tarball of all libmongocrypt variations from this link: